Accessibility at the Roundhouse

 Visitors in wheelchairs and with mobility difficulties

-Step-free access into the building is via the main Visitor Centre entrance.
+Step-free access into the building is through the main Visitor Centre entrance.

-Accessible toilets are available in the main public toilets next to the Visitor Centre.
-If you are visiting one of our tenant spaces, there are a number of accessible toilets in these spaces also.
+There is an accessible toilet available in the main public toilets next to the Visitor Centre.
+If you are visiting one of our tenant spaces, there are a number of accessible toilets in these spaces too.

-Please get in touch with us in advance of your tour so we can discuss your individual requirements and ensure you have the best tour experience possible.
+Please get in touch with us in advance of your visit so we can discuss your individual requirements and ensure you have the best tour experience possible.